What to expect if you need emergency stoma surgery

-Each year in the UK an estimated 13,500 people undergo surgery to form a stoma.
-Most of these people will have been living with an inflammatory bowel disease or a continence disorder and may have had months or years to mentally and emotionally prepare for the possibility of a stoma – which can sometimes, but not always, make the adjustment less difficult to deal with.
+Most people who undergo surgery to form a stoma will have been living with an inflammatory bowel disease or a continence disorder and may have had months or years to mentally and emotionally prepare for the possibility of a stoma – which can sometimes, but not always, make the adjustment less difficult to deal with.
 However, there are also those who unexpectedly require stoma surgery, possibly as a result of an injury or other health complication.
 In these cases, people have very little time to process the information before stoma surgery takes place.
 If you are one of these people, please read on for some support and advice we think you may benefit from.

 Although you may dislike your stoma at first and have difficulty getting used to the idea of being an ‘ostomate’, many people eventually feel quite grateful for their stomas, and some even become fond of them, giving them names and celebrating the anniversaries of their creation.
 There is no pressure to feel this way, though, and if you are struggling with feelings about your stoma, it may be worth speaking to your health care team about the possibility of some counselling.
 Don’t forget that you have been through an unexpected and possibly traumatic experience, so needing some additional support is nothing to feel ashamed of.